Reviewed and Updated: Jul 11, 2024

 How Long Does Fish Oil Take to Work?

-Omega-3 levels build up quickly in your body once you start taking fish oil supplements.
+Omega-3 levels build up rapidly in your body once you start taking fish oil supplements.
 However, it can take anywhere from six weeks to six months to notice significant changes in pain, mood, or other symptoms—it varies for each person.

 Medical Considerations When Taking Fish Oil Supplements